getBoolean/ebook2kavita/README.md

 Converts a JLN folder structure to a Kavita folder structure so that EPUBS can be indexed by Kavita, and adds the series name and volume number to the EPUB metadata to ensure it groups and sorts correctly.

+## Features

-All `.epub` files are copied to the target directory and split into multiple series for based on year/part, short stories, web/light novel, and fan/official translation.
+- Groups `.epub` files into series based on series name, year/part #, short stories, web/light novel, and fan/official translation.
+- Automatically runs Calibre's `DeDRM` plugin if it is installed.

 ## Usage